-FABIO – UGANDA in conjunction with NATIONAL DEMOCRATIC INSTITUTE (NDI) have participated in the observation process of the UGANDA GENERAL ELECTIONS 2021.
+FABIO – UGANDA has participated in the observation process of the UGANDA GENERAL ELECTIONS 2021.
 A press statement has been released in Accordance to the exercise.

 FABIO STATEMENT ON THE POLLING SITUATION IN UGANDA